Hoblayerta/LENSNOMICS/README.md

 - Daily minting limit is 10 LENI per wallet
 - Each post costs 1 LENI token to publish

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Create a Pull Request

 ## 📄 License